highb/pathspec-ruby/README.md

 ## Contributing

 Pull requests, bug reports, and feature requests welcome! :smile: I've tried to write exhaustive tests but who knows what cases I've missed.

+## Releasing

+This is mainly a reminder to myself but the release process is:
+1. Make sure CI is passing
+2. Update the CHANGELOG with relevant changes to Gem consumers
+3. Update version in gemspec with correct SemVer bump for scope of changes
+4. Tag/release using GitHub UI and the Build & Push workflow should do the rest.